Certora/Documentation/docs/prover/cli/options.md

 ### `--independent_satisfy`

 **What does it do?**
-The `independent_satisfy` mode checks each satisfy statement independently from all other satisfy statements that occurs in a rule.
+The independent satisfy mode checks each {ref}`satisfy statement <satisfy>` independently from all other satisfy statements that occurs in a rule.
 Normally, each satisfy statement will be turned into a subrule (similarly to the {ref}`--multi_assert_check` mode), but previously encountered satisfy statements will be still considered when creating a satisfying assignment.
 Turning on the `independent_satisfy` mode will, for each sub-rule, ignore all currently not-checked satisfy statements.